brogar2000/site/docs/index.md

 <https://github.com/yggdrasil-sr/yggdrasil-prototype/releases/>

-the screen reader can't do much at the moment, however this is what it can do so far
+the screen reader can't do much now, however this is what it can do so far:

-* like any normal screen reader, it can read most components exposed by the Linux accessibility interface, such as buttons, checkboxes, radio buttons, etc.
+* Like any normal screen reader, it can read most components exposed by the Linux accessibility interface, such as buttons, checkboxes, radio buttons, etc.
 An exception to this is the WebView control and interacting with text boxes, though the latter might be implemented around the end of the week, if everything goes well.

-* some web elements can be navigated through and interacted with, for example links, buttons, checkboxes, forms, etc, even though text inside the webview and quick navigation doesn't work yet.
+* Some web elements can be navigated through and interacted with, for example links, buttons, checkboxes, forms, etc., even though text inside the WebView and quick navigation doesn't work yet.
 As we all know, this is the first release of an alpha quality software, so feel free to report bugs by opening issues against the repository.
-However, here are some known issues that we will attempt to fix in the next couple releases, so no need to report those
+However, here are some known issues that we will attempt to fix in the next couple releases, so no need to report those:

-* sometimes, the name or text of a control might not be announced, the speech saying something like ":button", mark the punctuation.
+* Sometimes, the name or text of a control might not be announced, the speech saying something like ":button", mark the punctuation.
 This is most likely caused by at-spi sending events to Odilia before the controls actually finished loading, so the control names and other attributes might not be filled in by the time Odilia gets the event, though they aren't null since the data exists somewhere, just didn't exist then.

-* if a control uses something else than name or text to label itself, for example tooltips, Odilia won't pick those as valid ways of labeling, so it will either speak the same as described above, or it could even say unlabeled in some cases
+* If a control uses something else than name or text to label itself, for example tooltips, Odilia won't pick those as valid ways of labeling, so it will either speak the same as described above, or it could even say unlabeled in some cases

-* currently, there's no other way to quit the screen reader other than sending it a keyboard interrupt signal, or killing the process in another way.
+* Currently, there's no other way to quit the screen reader other than sending it a keyboard interrupt signal or killing the process in another way.
 This is because the binding generators we work with make stuff more complicated, so no keyboard handlers in this release.

-* on some machines, it's reported that the screen reader doesn't read window titles when cycling between them with alt+tab.
+* On some machines, it's reported that the screen reader doesn't read window titles when cycling between them with Alt+Tab.
 Currently, we don't know why this is, but we're investigating still.

 The road to here was a very rough one indeed, however we are excited we could bring this to you, as demo quality as this is.
 This means much to us, it proves progress is being done, against all odds.